gtuja/GSL/README.md

 ||gsl_queue.c|

 - PSM is responsibe for periodic services invoked by GSL API, vidGslService.
-- Preset configurations are below and those might change depending on UA specification.
+- Preset configurations are below and those might change depending on the UA specification.

 ```C
 PUBLIC const tstrPsmCfg gcpstrPsmCfgTbl[PSM_TYPE_MAX] = {